-Ceramic materials can be processed with standard process techniques, if this is done before the material is sintered.
-The CAD model can then be used to create a ceramic component with the required geometric form from several different materials such as zirconium oxide, aluminium oxide, hydroxylapatite or any other material specified by the customer.
+Ceramic materials can be processed with standard process techniques, if done before the material is sintered.
+The CAD model can then be used to create the required geometric form from several different materials such as zirconium oxide, aluminium oxide, hydroxylapatite or any other material specified by the customer.

 Mechanical properties of the machined material

 The method with which the machining is carried out is important for the component’s surface and also for the component’s mechanical performance.If the machining is not adapted to the material used, the mechanical characteristics can be drastically reduced due to surface defects.